How Discord underlies the Noise Resilience of Quantum Illumination: Discussion

 \section{Discussion}

-In this article, we have shown that discord is the underlying resource responsible for the performance advantage of quantum illumination.
-In maximally noisy environments, discord can survive when entanglement cannot.
+In this paper, we have shown that discord underlies the resilience of quantum illumination in entanglement-breaking noise.
+In such situations, discord can survive when entanglement does not.
 Quantum illumination exploits these surviving quantum correlations to encode extra information regarding the potential presence of a reflective object.
 The amount of discord used to encode this information is shown to \emph{coincide exactly} with the enhanced performance of quantum illumination, the equivalence holding for systems of arbitrary dimensions.
-This connection addresses a two-fold purpose.
-It helps explain why benefits of entanglement may survive entanglement-breaking noise; and complements the recent interpretations of discord as a physical resource establishing its crucial role in quantum technology.
+This connection explains why the benefits of entanglement may survive entanglement-breaking noise, and helps establish discord's role in noise resilient quantum technology.
+The results in this manuscript are valid for general distributions of $X$.
+Thus our arguments apply to cases where one repeats the protocol multiple times to gain progressively more information about $X$.
+This can be modelled through Bayesian update, where the prior for $X$ is updated with each successive trial.